 Homeschool moms, all moms, need to remember to take care of themselves no matter how hard it is.
 Mental health is just as important as physical health.
 You are a role model.
 Your kids look up to you every single day.
 What you say and do carries significant weight.

 Relax Hot Bath and Early Night

-When you get out the tub, crawl into bed for an early night.
+When you get out of the tub, crawl into bed for an early night.
 Don’t scroll through Facebook or Instagram.
-Close you eyes and sleep.
+Close your eyes and sleep.
 Tomorrow morning you’ll feel so much better.